-VERDERFLEX NBRF food grade hoses can be used with VERDERFLEX specified pumps form EHEDG accredited hvaienic pumpina system.
-To comply with this certification both the approved velocity must he maintained during the cleaning cycle and the appropriate hygienic port flanges fitted.
+VERDERFLEX NBRF food grade hoses can be used with specified VERDERFLEX pumps EHEDG accredited hygienic pumping system.
+To comply with this certification both the approved velocity must be maintained the cleaning cycle and the appropriate hygienic port flanges fitted.
 Should a pump to this specification be required, it should be agreed with your local VERDERFLEX distributor before the pump is supplied.

-▶ Food Grade Approval
+► Food Grade Approval